dkaslovsky/Coupled-Biased-Random-Walks/README.md

 ```
 Even after fitting and scoring, more observations can be added via `add_observations` and the detector can again be fit to be used for scoring.
 The advantage of this implementation is this ability to incrementally update with new observations.

 The results of scoring the example data are shown below.
-Note that the only row where fraud was present (`"Cheat? = yes`) received the largest anomaly score.
+Note that the only row where fraud was present (`Cheat? = yes`) received the largest anomaly score.
 ```
 Score: 0.1055 | Data: {'Gender': 'male', 'Education': 'master', 'Marriage': 'divorced', 'Income': 'low'}
 Score: 0.0797 | Data: {'Gender': 'female', 'Education': 'master', 'Marriage': 'married', 'Income': 'medium'}